genpat-it/spread/README.md

 ## Available Languages and translations

 Currently, the available languages are English and Italian.
-However, the application can be easily extended with new translations.
+However, the application can be easily extended to include new translations.
 If you would like to contribute, you can use the `en.js` or `it.js` file as a template from the `i18n` folder in this repository and translate the values.
+Please find instructions in the `js/i18n/README.md` file.
 For any information or support regarding this, do not hesitate to contact bioinformatica@izs.it.

 ## Documentation